Strehk/docker-prisma-studio/README.md

 Share multiple database environments' access with colleagues.
 Deployed via Traefik for global access.

+## 🍴 Fork

+This is a Fork of [this Repo by timothymiller](https://github.com/timothymiller/docker-prisma-studio/tree/main), which does not seem to be maintained anymore.

 ## 📊 Stats

 | Size  | Downloads | Discord |